 poverty, too poor to even record their debut L.P.

-Euronymous and Hellhammer were joined by Attila Csihar, from Hungarian Black Metal band Tormentor, and Varg Vikernes, of Burzum.
+masterpiece.
+Euronymous and Hellhammer were joined by Attila Csihar, from Hungarian black metal band Tormentor, and Varg Vikernes,

+of Burzum.
 Additional guitars were handled by Blackthorn.
 The Prince of Death had assembled quite a cast for this album.
-Sadly, for reasons
+Sadly,

-only known to Varg, himself, Euronymous would not live to see his creation released.
-That would come only after his brutal
+for reasons only known to Varg, himself, Euronymous would not live to see his creation released.
+That would come only after

-demise.
+his brutal demise.
 After the media blizzard died down and all of the hype faded away, nothing was left but the music.
-The music is what's
+The